 How big is their network?

-Another important question that will decide the best health insurance for you is if the company providing health insurance to you has a good network (branches easily accessible to you).
+Another important question that will decide the is if the company providing health insurance to you has a good network (branches easily accessible to you).
 It is going to be really helpful if there is a branch located near you in times of emergencies.

 How much do I have to contribute?